Achieving sturdy and toned abs is the ultimate goal of many fitness enthusiasts.

 - Bird Dog Plank

-Let’s find out the benefits of each exercise and how to perform them step-by-step.
+Let’s find out the benefits of each exercise and how to do them step-by-step.

 1. Hollow Body